deric/puppet-barman/REFERENCE.md

                            (default)
 Directory where incoming WAL files are archived
                               into.
 Requires archiver to be enabled.
-This option identifies a time frame that must
-                              contain the latest backup.
-If the latest backup is older than the time frame, barman check command will report an error to the user.
-If empty (default), latest backup is always considered
-                              valid.
-Syntax for this option is: "i (DAYS |
-                              WEEKS | MONTHS)" where i is a integer greater than zero, representing the number of days | weeks |
-                              months of the time frame.
 Minimum number of backups to be retained.
 Default 0.
 This option allows you to enable data compression for
                           network transfers.
 Defaults to false.